mannerism/whatiwishiknewbefore/README.md

 30. Live dangerously
 31. If you are angry over someone's mistake, you may be incompetent.
 32. Economically, a startup is best seen not as a way to get rich, but as a way to work faster. -PG
+33. Don't self-reflect too much.
+Be shameless and bold.
+It's okay to be blunt.
+Fuck regrets.